 Public Health and Safety

-Without Black Rock City’s infrastructure and personnel, emergency services on playa will be very limited this summer.
-Heading out to the desert this year means more preparation is warranted to provide for your own safety.
+Heading out to the desert during a non-event time means more preparation is warranted to provide for your own safety.
 A membership from AirMedCare Network or other emergency medevac provider is wise.
 GPS and location-finding in case of emergency are critical (see note below).
-Read this post for more information about emergency services on playa this summer.
+Read this post for more information about emergency services on playa.

 The Nevada Division of Public & Behavioral Health has information on food and water safety that may be helpful as you plan for the playa.